Generalized Convolutional Neural Networks for Point Cloud Data: Future Work

 As previously mentioned, because we are working in a continuous space, it is possible to not use any of the original point cloud for the query and select entirely new points not in the original input.
 We do not however, instead constructing the query cloud from a sample of the input to the layer.
 Were we to develop a computationally cheap algorithm for selecting or generating salient points, we could significantly increase the extent to which we apply striding and thus speed.
 We plan to look into such algorithms in the future.

-Finally, this type of model is applicable to classes of machine learning problems where where relationships between data points are relevant to the individual data points themselves.
+Finally, this type of model is applicable to classes of machine learning problems where relationships between data points are relevant to the individual data points themselves.
 Graphs, for example, are such a class and we intend to test Generalized Convolutions on them in the future.
+"Spatial features" can be any feature that indicates a relationship between features instead of an absolute feature.
+It just happens to be that the most obvious such features in a point cloud are spatial relationships.